 Bike tours in St Petersburg

-If you do take a bike tour of St Petersburg this is what you can expect to see:
+If you do take a cycling tour of St Petersburg this is what you can expect to see:

-Stuck for ideas where to start your bike tour of St Petersburg?
+Stuck for ideas where to start your Cycling tour of St Petersburg?

 One of the only downsides of biking in the city centre is the lack of bicycle lanes though this is slowly changing with many more bike lanes planned for the centre of the city.
 The suburbs are well equipped for the keen cyclist with new cycling lanes just about everywhere.
 St Petersburg bike tours have become very popular with to visitors to the city.